stridecolossus/JOVE/panama.md

 }
 ```

-Diagnostic handlers can now be attached to the instance as before.
-A good test is to temporarily remove the code that releases the attached handlers when the instance is destroyed, which should result in Vulkan complaining about orphaned diagnostics handlers.
+Diagnostic handlers can now be attached to the instance as before, which is important given the invasive changes being made to JOVE.
+A good test of the message callback is to temporarily remove the code that releases the attached handlers when the instance is destroyed, which should result in Vulkan complaining about orphaned objects.

 ---